Plantlife’s campaign to protect wildflowers and nature on roadside verges

 Rural road verges are a vital refuge for wild flowers driven out of our farmland.
 In turn, wild flowers support our birds, bees and other wildlife.
-We want to see road verges managed better whilst remaining safe for motorists.
-Not only can it be done – it could save money as well...
+Some councils are looking after their road verges in a way that benefits nature, but they are in a minority.
+We want to see all road verges managed better while remaining safe for motorists.
+Not only can it be done - it could save money as well.

 Our open letter

 Please adopt Plantlife's guidelines for managing road verges to benefit wild flowers and other nature.
 I know that road verges are under considerable pressure.
 Priorities for safety and access, along with budget constraints and difficulties with the collection of litter and grass clippings can mean that enhancing their wildlife value is often low on the list.
 But we believe that the adoption of a few basic principles will improve our verges for nature, bringing benefits for wildlife, for us and for future generations.

 Someone who cares about wildlife on our verges